We tried it: What are the best natural mosquito repellents?

 Photo of outdoor table with laptop on it

-Heat and humidity are my glory, but I’m definitely in the minority around these parts, because as soon as the temperature hits 70 degrees fahrenheit, Nebraska cranks up the A/C, and every enclosed structure in the state becomes a walk-in cooler — including my own house.
+Heat and humidity are my glory, but I’m definitely in the minority around these parts, because as soon as the temps hit 70 degrees fahrenheit, Nebraska cranks up the A/C, and every enclosed structure in the state becomes a walk-in cooler.

-So this is my office from mid-May to mid-September.
+This is my office from mid-May to mid-September.
 It’s situated on the side patio under the dense canopy of the pear tree and just 18 inches away from the giant fire bushes behind me.
-Mosquitoes love it here, so if I’m not diligent with the repellent, I get plenty bitten up while I work — especially in the evenings, and most notably after it rains.
+Mosquitoes love it here, and if I’m not diligent with the repellent, I get plenty bitten up while I work — especially in the evenings, and most notably after it rains.

 Photo of Aunt Fannie's mosquito spray and mosquito wipes